haohaibo/tutorial/README.md

 ### To record my learning step

-Content includes but is not limited to MPI, OpenMP, SIMD,  leetcode, PAT code, C++(C++11 multithread), cmake & make
+Content includes but is not limited to MPI, OpenMP, SIMD,  leetcode, PAT code, C++(C++11 multithread)